visibilityspots/blog/articles/cloud/openstack-live-migration.md

 Tags: 	     openstack, live, migration, kilo, kvm, block, config, drive, vfat
 Status:	     published

-Some of you may already have notices others just stumbled on this post through a search engine, I have setted up an openstack private cloud at one of our projects:
+Some of you may already have notices others just stumbled on this post through a search engine, I have set up an openstack private cloud at one of our projects:

 * [vlan flat-neutron provider network](https://visibilityspots.org/vlan-flat-neutron-provider.html)
 * [layer2](https://visibilityspots.org/openstack-layer2.html)